timretout/go-trie-benchmarks/README.md

 An analysis of tries for general use would look at more varied data sets.

+Currently this benchmark only looks at "exists" performance, but it would be better to benchmark prefix search, i.e. the unique selling point of tries vs maps.

 ## Conclusions

 Knowing your data lets you write better data structures.